Dr. Amanda Weber

 Folic acid and folate are different terms for the same B vitamin.
 Folic acid is necessary for growth and repair of every cell in the body including red blood cells, hair, skin and nails.
-Folic acid is also very important for the development of a human baby, very early in pregnancy.
+Specifically, folic acid is also very important for the development of a human baby, very early in pregnancy.

 Who needs it?